pienaaranker/skillsapp-nextjs/implementation_plan.md

-# Skill Learning App: Implementation Plan
+# Modulern: Implementation Plan

-This document outlines the implementation plan for the Skill Learning App, based on the provided architecture and requirements document.
+This document outlines the implementation plan for the Modulern, based on the provided architecture and requirements document.
 Check off tasks as they are completed.

 **Goal:** To develop a web application that uses Google Gemini to generate personalized learning curricula from free online resources.